zslwyuan/Zedboard-xfOpenCV-Optical-Flow/README.md

 ***

-This simple project implements xfOpenCV Optical Flow on Zedboard.
+This simple project extends [xfOpenCV](https://github.com/Xilinx/xfopencv) Optical Flow in different ways for various scenarios on Zedboard.

 Xilinx reVision provides many supports for high-end FPGA SoCs like ZCU102, while Zedboard is not supported.
 Compared to those high-end products, Zedboard is equiped with 32-bit Arm Core and less resource on FPGA.
 Besides, in the examples provided in xfOpenCV, no video application is presented.